Neural Estimation of the Rate-Distortion Function With Applications to Operational Source Coding: Experimental Results: NERD

 We compare solving \eqref{eq:NERD} to a baseline scheme that uses Blahut-Arimoto on discretized input and output alphabets.
-Specifically, we let $\mathcal{X} = \{X_1,\dots,X_n \in [0,1]^m\}$ and let the source PMF be $\frac{1}{n}\sum_{i=1}^n \delta_{X_i}(x)$ and choose a discretization for $\mathcal{Y} \subseteq [0,1]^m$ to define an output marginal PMF for Blahut-Arimoto.
-We choose the discretization for $\mathcal{Y}$ to be the same as the source, i.e. $\mathcal{Y} = \{X_1,\dots,X_n \in [0,1]^m\}$ is exactly the support of the samples.
+On low-dimensional input alphabets, Blahut-Arimoto will perform accurately.
+But for high-dimensional alphabets, it is unclear how to discretize the continuous space.
+For image datasets, which are high-dimensional, we have $\mathcal{X} = \{X_1,\dots,X_n \in [0,1]^m\}$ and let the source PMF be $\frac{1}{n}\sum_{i=1}^n \delta_{X_i}(x)$ and choose a discretization for $\mathcal{Y} \subseteq [0,1]^m$ to define an output marginal PMF for Blahut-Arimoto.
+We attempt to choose the discretization for $\mathcal{Y}$ to be the same as the source, i.e. $\mathcal{Y} = \{X_1,\dots,X_n \in [0,1]^m\}$ is exactly the support of the samples.
 Such a scheme should converge to the true rate-distortion function as $n \rightarrow \infty$ assuming the true continuous alphabets are both $[0,1]^m$.
-However, we demonstrate that an intractable number of samples will be needed to accurately estimate $R(D)$.
+However, we demonstrate that Blahut-Arimoto fails when the number of samples is finite.
 Firstly, we are limited by the number of samples (60,000 at most with both datasets).
 Even with a large number of samples, we see that, given in Fig.~\ref{fig:plug_in} and \ref{fig:RD_only}, doing so does not work particularly well, and the trend is completely off compared to NERD and the DNN codes.
 It fails to extrapolate to the true rate-distortion function of the true source, and traces the rate-distortion curve for the discrete uniform empirical distribution which we see achieves zero distortion at $R=H(\hat{P}^{(n)}_X) = \log_2 n$.
 As $n$ grows larger, we would expect the curve traced by this scheme to ``rotate'' clockwise to the true rate-distortion curve (which requires infinite rate at zero-distortion for continuous sources), but this scheme can only rotate to where the zero-distortion rate reaches $\log_2(60,000) \approx 15.87$.
 In contrast, NERD is able to follow the same trend of the operational rate-distortion curve estimated by DNN compressors, and matches known characteristics of $R(D)$ as described in the next section.